 Being a Christian has so many wonderful blessings attached to it.
 In fact, the Apostle Paul tells us that we are blessed “with every spiritual blessing in the heavenly places in Christ” (Ephesians 1:3).
 These blessings began when God chose us in Christ “before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved.”
 (Ephesians 1:4-6)

-Here are some thoughts about the blessing of Christmas I wrote almost 30 years ago.
+Here are some thoughts about the blessing of Christmas I wrote more than 30 years ago.

 “Paul, a bondservant of Jesus Christ, called to be an apostle, separated to the gospel of God.”
 Romans 1:1

 Paul was the senior Apostle to the Gentiles, but not the only one.
 There are other men identified in Scripture as apostles who were not part of the 12 Apostles to the Jews.
 Who were they and what did they do?
 Continue reading →